Dementia: key facts

 doctor.
 He or she can do a simple memory test, a physical

 examination and order blood tests.
-They can then refer to you
+They can then refer you

-a specialist team or a memory clinic who will test your memory in
+to a specialist team or a memory clinic who will test your

 - Use a diary to help you remember